c. 260 BCE

-At the Direction of Ptolemy II, The Hebrew Bible Is Translated Into Greek
+At the Direction of Ptolemy II, The Torah Is Translated Into Greek

 As part of archiving literature from around the world for the Great Library of Alexandria, Ptolemy II ordered that the Torah, or five books of Moses, be translated into Greek around 260 BCE.
 The liberation of the Jews that were sold into slavery by his father, was part of Ptolemy’s strategy to secure the cooperation of Eleazar, the Jewish high priest in Jerusalem, in sending him the best scholars for the task.